leovandriel/csynth/README.md

 [lpf](src/func/filter/lpf.h).
 Some of the notation is slightly different from the examples, e.g. sources use `Func *` instead of `func` and `const_()` instead of `_()`.
 This is because the examples use short-hand helpers, while the source avoids those.
-Other than that, there is no specific distinction and code can easily make its way into the function library.
+Other than that, there is no specific distinction and example code can easily make its way into the function library.

 ## I/O